jgarciasuarez/jgarciasuarez.github.io/index.md

 - **Geophysics problems involving discrete particles: fault gouge**

-There are a number of open problems in geophysics that would benefit enormously from a numerical framework able of capturing interaction between continuum and discrete media.
+There are a number of recurrent themes in geophysics that would benefit enormously from a numerical framework able of capturing interaction between continuum and discrete media (evolution of fluvial sediments, glacial tills, etc).
 In particular, one of such problems is the mechanics of fault gouge: the ability to simulate faithfully its evolution can bring about deep insights on earthquake sources.

 - **Wave propagation in layered media**